lukateras/python-fraudrecord/README.md

 $ pip install fraudrecord
 ```

-If you will use the non-blocking API, include `aio` extra:
+If you will use the non-blocking API, include the `aio` extra:
 ```sh
 $ pip install fraudrecord[aio]
 ```